Skip to navigation Skip to main content

 Why in-app retargeting went privacy-first

-As consumers have become more conscious of how their data is being used online, technology providers have adapted their products in a bid to better protect their user's privacy.
+As consumers have become more conscious of how their data is being used online, technology providers have adapted their mobile products in a bid to better protect their user's privacy.
+Let’s take a look at the two biggest players right now:

 How privacy is impacting advertisers